teapow/django-envi/README.rst

    * ``envi.middleware.EnviFooterMiddleware`` injects a sticky footer to all pages that displays the current environment.

-4. In each environment's settings file, add the ``ENVIRONMENT_KEY`` setting, with the corresponding environment key string.
+4. In each environment's settings file, add the ``ENVI_ENVIRONMENT_KEY`` setting, with the corresponding environment key string.
 See below.

 Built-in environments